Yenupini Joyce Adams

 Biography

-Adams is an assistant professor of the practice and the global maternal research lead at Notre Dame’s Eck Institute for Global Health.
-Before coming to Notre Dame, Adams was an assistant professor in the WellStar School of Nursing at Kennesaw State University.
-She earned her PhD from the College of Nursing at Michigan State University and her bachelor of science in nursing from Calvin University in Grand Rapids, Michigan.
-As a nurse scientist, her current research builds on her various experiences in maternal health research and her prior experience as a mother/baby nurse.
+Yenupini Joyce Adams is a concurrent assistant professor of the practice in the Keough School of Global Affairs and an assistant professor of the practice and the global maternal research lead for the Eck Institute for Global Health at the University of Notre Dame.
+Adams was previously an assistant professor in the WellStar School of Nursing at Kennesaw State University.
+She earned her PhD in nursing science from Michigan State University College of Nursing and her bachelor of science in Nursing from Calvin University in Grand Rapids, Michigan.

 Recognitions and Awards

-Adams was the recipient of the 2020 New Investigator Award by the Midwest Nursing Research Society women’s health and transitions in childbearing research interest group.
-She was also a recipient of the AACN/Johnson & Johnson Minority Nurse Faculty Scholars Award by the American Association of Colleges of Nursing (2013).
+• 2020 New Investigator Award by the Midwest Nursing Research Society women’s health and transitions in childbearing research

 News and Blog Posts